How to Determine Which Animal is in Your Basement

 These animals are pros at making a mess out of things.
 Their tiny paws are ideal for destroying the insulation and ruining the drywall.
 Pregnant raccoons can also inhabit your basement looking for a place to give birth.

 While droppings on the floor are a telltale sign of raccoon activity, noise is a more obvious one.
 Raccoons are noisy creatures, and you will surely hear them if they are in your basement.
 If there is a raccoon in your home, do not try to remove it on your own.
-Angry or scared raccoons can scratch your face and hurt you, so call a professional instead.
-Experts have proper equipment that will help them safely remove these creatures from your basement.
+Angry or scared raccoons can scratch you, so call a professional instead.

 Bats and Birds